OfficeDev/office-js-docs-pr/docs/outlook/limits-for-activation-and-javascript-api-for-outlook-add-ins.md

 ## Limits for activation rules

-Follow these guidelines when designing activation rules for Outlook add-ins.
+Follow these guidelines when designing activation rules for Outlook add-ins:

 - Limit the size of the manifest to 256 KB.
 You can't install the Outlook add-in for an Exchange mailbox if you exceed that limit.